ymnoor21/terminalcalendar/README.md

 4. Run `python mycalendar.py` to setup API.
 5. Now symlink by using: `ln -s /path/to/your/mycalendar.sh /usr/local/bin/mycalendar`.
 6. Run `mycalendar` command.
 If you're running this command for the first time, the API will generate a link for you to browse.
 Copy & paste it in your browser.
 Login into your google account.
 Then allow it to access your google calendar.
-7. Run `mycalendar -h` command to see how the command works.

 # Usage
+Run mycalendar --help or mycalendar -h to see the command line usage.

+# Sample Command(s)
 1. `mycalendar`
 2. `mycalendar -d 2016-04-01`; where -d specifies the date which want to lookup